 - Basil leaves, garlic, and olive oil: Crush some basil leaves and add some garlic, salt, pepper, and olive oil to form a smooth paste.
 Apply over the skin rash for 1 to 2 days until the rashes disappear.

 - Oatmeal bath: Adding a cup of uncooked oatmeal into the bathwater and using this water for a bath after 5 minutes is a great way to get rid of rashes and their redness and itching.

 - Essential oils: Almond oil, chamomile oil, and tea tree oil can be mixed in equal proportions to get relief from rashes of almost all causes.

 - Cold tea bags: Using cold tea bags on the skin helps relief of the rashes through tannin contained in the tea, which has great healing properties.

 Just as skin rash is very common, so is the treatment.
 These substances are readily available in the kitchen and so treating a skin rash is very easy.
-If you wish to discuss about any specific problem, you can consult a ayurveda.
+If you wish to discuss any specific problem, you can consult a Ayurveda.

 Updates From Lybrate: We hope this information was helpful to you.
 Moreover, you can also check out these products for skin care from Lybrate.